TrueBlocks/trueblocks-khedra/book/src/tech_spec/core_functionalities.md

 ### Service Management Interface

-The Control Service provides centralized management capabilities for all other Khedra services through a RESTful API interface.
+The Control Service exposes a minimal HTTP interface for pausing and unpausing supported services (`scraper`, `monitor`) and for reporting their pause status.

 #### Technical Implementation

-The Control Service implements these core management functions:
+Implemented functions:

-1. **Service Lifecycle Management**: Start, stop, restart, and pause individual services
+1. Pause a pausable service
-2. **Health Monitoring**: Real-time status monitoring of all services
+2. Unpause a pausable service
-3. **Configuration Management**: Runtime configuration updates and validation
+3. Report paused / running status

-4. **Metrics Collection**: Aggregation of service performance metrics
+Scope: does not provide start/stop/restart, runtime config mutation, or metrics collection.

 ```go
 // Simplified Control Service interface